zengelan/eks-workshop/content/030_container/030_eksctl/whileyouwait.md

 ## YAML Primer

-YAML Ain’t Markup Language (YAML) is a serialixation language that has become popular due to its easy human readability along with its ability for object serialization which makes it a viable alternative for languages like JSON.
-This short YAML tutorial will demonstrate the language syntax and conclude with a short exmaple of parsing a YAML file using Python.
+YAML Ain’t Markup Language (YAML) is a serialization language that has become popular due to its ease of readability and it use as an alternative to JSON for object serialization.
+This short YAML tutorial will demonstrate the basic language syntax and conclude with a short exmaple of parsing a YAML file using Python.

 Let’s Review a sample YAML file for a brief overview.

     ---
     event: "SKO 2020"

     company: "McAfee"

     year: 2020

     labcomplete: true

     overview:

       lessonsections:

         - intro

         - containerlab

         - shiftleftlab

         - conclusion

 ## YAML File Syntax